US seeks to address Turkish Syria concerns

 Ankara said the US had to stop backing the YPG if they wanted cooperation.

-"If they want cooperation, we are ready for this cooperation," Turkey's Deputy Prime Minister Bekir Bozdag said on Monday.
-"As the first step to take, they can stop arming terror groups and take back weapons already given."

-The YPG, or Kurdish People's Protection Units, controls much of north-eastern Syria.

-It is believed by Turkey to be an extension of the Kurdistan Workers Party (PKK), which has fought for Kurdish autonomy in Turkey for three decades.
+It believes the fighters are an extension of the Kurdistan Workers Party (PKK), which has fought for Kurdish autonomy in Turkey for three decades.
 The YPG denies any direct links to the group.

 - Why Turkey is targeting Kurdish enclave in Syria